 THIS IS HOW YOUROLL 1.
 Crank It Up Some abilities happen at the start of your turn.
 This is when that goes down.
 Yo.
 2. Play Cards On your turn play one minion, play one action, or play one of each... for free!
 You can play your cards in any order.
 You don't have to play any cards.
 Minions To play a minion, choose a base and put the minion card beside it, facing toward you.
 Do what the card says.
 (Cards that start with Special are a special case.
 See page 11 for an explanation.)
 Actions To play an action, show your card and do what it says.
 Boom!
-Then discard the action (unless it has an Ongoing ability).
+Then discard the action (unless it has a Talent or Ongoing ability).
 3. Check for Scoring After you are done playing cards, check to see whether any bases are ready to score (see page 7).
 If any are ready, you must start scoring.
 After scoring bases, check to see if any players have 15 or more victory points.
 If so, see Game Over, Man! on page 8.
 4. Draw 2 Cards Just what it says.
 The maximum number of cards you can have in your hand at this time is 10.
 If you have more than 10 after drawing, discard down to 10.
 If you need to draw or reveal a card and your deck is empty, shuffle your discard pile.
 Put it on the table face down-that's your new deck.
 Start drawing from there.
 5. Shut It Down Anything that happens at the end of the turn happens here.
 Play passes to the player on the left.
+ALL HANDSON DECK!

 THE BIG SCORE Score a base if the total power of all minions on that base equals or exceeds the base's breakpoint (see page 9).
 If more than one base is ready to score, the player whose turn it is decides which one to score first.
 When a base has been chosen to score, each player first gets to use any Special abilities that happen "before" the base scores.
 If the total power on a base drops below its breakpoint, you still finish scoring the base.
-For example, a pirate player sees that she will be the runner up at Jungle Oasis.
-Since that's worth 0 VP, she plays Full Sail (it's Special) to move all her minions away to another base.
-That drops the total power on this base below 12, but since it's already started scoring, it still finishes.
+For example, a Super Spies player sees that he will be runner up at Monkey Lab, which currently has 23 power on it.
+She plays Live and Let Chum to destroy an opponent's Furious George, giving her the most power there now by 7 to 6.
+That drops the total power on the base below 23, but since it's already started scoring, it still finishes.